FF-Projects-HQ/docs.kalopsiaxr/MAINTENANCE/BEFORE/KXR_MNT_Assemblies.md

 **Why We Use Game Engines ?**\
 If we want to create realtime interactive simulation contents with advance realistic graphics for VR platform, we need to use some specific specific frameworks and APIs such as DirectX, Vulkan and OpenXR.\
-For this reason even if we dont use branded engines like Unreal Engine or Unity and build our in-house technology, back-end will roughly be same.
+For this reason even if we don't use branded engines like Unreal Engine or Unity and build our in-house technology, back-end will roughly be the same.
 It will become some kind of a game engine.\
 Right now we use Unreal Engine 4 to build our custom simulations and Kalopsia XR ecosystem.

 **Understanding of Game Engines**\